Anomandarist/Shadowrun-UK/AdventureLog/PuttingOnAShow.md

 - 4 people stand up and draw weapons

 - Phantasm spell
 	- Making some of them look like team members and some of the team look like us
-	- 'Jack’ punches Vlad with a meaty troll fist
+	- ‘Jack’ punches Vlad with a meaty troll fist

 Exchange of fire
 2 down to SnS